Anna Grear

 Anna Maria Grear (born 4 September 1959) is an English academic, author, and political activist.
 Grear is the founder of several academic and activist organisations, including the Global Network for the Study of Human Rights and the Environment (GNHRE) and the Journal of Human Rights and the Environment, where she is editor-in-chief.
-Grear is Professor of Law and Theory at Cardiff University and has written for such international newspapers as The Wire and Süddeutsche Zeitung.
+Grear is adjunct professor of law at the University of Waikato and was professor of law and theory at Cardiff University until 2023.
+She has written for such international newspapers as The Wire and Süddeutsche Zeitung.
+She is also the owner of HypnoCatalyst, an organisation specialising in integrative psychotherapy.

 Biography

 Education

-Grear graduated from the University of Bristol (LLB (Hons)), Oxford Brookes University (DLL) and First Class from St Hilda's College, Oxford, where she has a Bachelor of Civil Law degree.
+Grear received an LL.B with honours from the University of Bristol, an LL.D. from Oxford Brookes University and a first class B.C.L. from St Hilda's College, Oxford.

 Professorships and jurisprudence

-From May 2000 to January 2006, Grear was a senior lecturer in law at Oxford Brookes University; from February 2006 to January 2012, she was a senior lecturer in law at the University of the West of England.
-From February 2012 to June 2013, she was associate professor of law at the University of Waikato, New Zealand.
-In 2013, she took up a post as reader in Law at Cardiff University, where she holds a Personal Chair as Professor of Law and Theory.
+Grear was senior lecturer in law at Oxford Brookes University from May 2000 to January 2006, senior lecturer in law at the University of the West of England from February 2006 to January 2012, and associate professor of law at the University of Waikato from February 2012 to June 2013.
+In 2013, she took up a post as reader in law at Cardiff University, where she later held a personal chair as professor of law and theory until 31 August 2023.

 Grear holds professional memberships at several international institutions.
-She is an Invited Professor at the Westminster Centre for Law and Theory in London, a member of the Dahrendorf Network in Berlin, and a member of the United Nations Sustainable Development Solutions Network.
-Additionally, Grear remains an adjunct Professor of Law at the University of Waikato in New Zealand, an Associate Fellow of the New Economy Law Centre at Vermont Law School, and a Global Affiliate to the Vulnerability and Human Condition Collaboration at Emory University.
+She is an invited professor at the Westminster Centre for Law and Theory, a member of the Dahrendorf Network in Berlin, and a member of the United Nations' Sustainable Development Solutions Network.
+Additionally, Grear is adjunct professor of law at the University of Waikato, an associate fellow of the New Economy Law Centre at Vermont Law School, and a global affiliate to the Vulnerability and the Human Condition Initiative at Emory University.

-Grear's work focuses on a range of issues around law's dominant imaginary, the way it constructs the world, imagines the human and the more-than-human.
-Her work therefore embraces questions around legal subjectivity, the meaning of the human, rights theory, human rights theory and human rights and the environment.
+Grear's academic work focuses on a range of issues around law's dominant imaginary, the way it constructs the world, imagines the human and the more-than-human.
+Her work therefore embraces questions around legal subjectivity, the meaning of the human, the significance of materiality for law and theory, rights theory, human rights theory and human rights and the environment.